Our Faculty

 Summary

-Andrew Olson, MD, FACP, FAAP, is an Associate Professor of Medicine and Pediatrics at the University of Minnesota Medical School, where he practices Hospital Medicine and Pediatrics.
-He serves as the Head of the Section of Hospital Medicine and Director of Hospital Medicine at the University of Minnesota Medical Center.
+Dr. Andrew Olson is an Associate Professor of Medicine and Pediatrics at the University of Minnesota Medical School, where he practices hospital medicine and pediatrics.
+He serves as the founding Director of the Division of Hospital Medicine within the Department of Medicine.
+His clinical interests focus on innovation in hospital medicine, care of complex inpatients, bedside procedures, and multispecialty collaboration.

 Education